 Delta Checks

-A delta check is a quality control tool that involves the comparison of laboratory test results with results obtained on previous samples from the same patient.
-Delta checks can be programmed into the laboratory’s computer system to detect an error.
+A delta check is a quality control tool that compares laboratory test results with results obtained on previous samples from the same patient.
+Delta checks can be programmed into the laboratory’s computer system to detect errors.
 For example, in the hematology laboratory, a delta check for MCV would compare a patient's current MCV of 80 fL to their last value, obtained perhaps 12 hours ago, which was 95 fL.
-This significant change could indicate real pathology or an issue with the testing or test sample.
-The lab's computer system would alert the instrument operator to this significant change.
+This significant change could indicate pathology or an issue with the testing or test sample.
+The lab's computer system would alert the instrument operator to this substantial change.

-Delta checks are particularly useful for detecting errors in specimen identification, specimen integrity, errors in manual data entry, or possible analytical errors.
-These are quality control issues that usually cannot be detected by testing QC materials.
+Delta checks are handy for detecting errors in specimen identification, integrity, manual data entry errors, or possible analytical errors.
+Testing QC materials usually cannot detect these quality control issues.

-For most tests, it is unlikely that consecutive results obtained on one patient will vary significantly unless a substantial change has occurred with the patient’s medical status.
-The majority of delta check failures are caused by changes in patient status.
+For most tests, consecutive results obtained on one patient are unlikely to vary significantly unless a substantial change has occurred in the patient’s medical status.
+Changes in patient status cause the majority of delta check failures.
 However, if multiple delta checks fail on several tests performed on a single patient, there is a strong possibility that the patient or specimen was misidentified.

-Delta checks are not useful for every analyte; they lend themselves best to stable analytes with little day-to-day variation that are measured frequently such as red blood cell (RBC) indices, electrolytes, or liver function tests.
+Delta checks are not helpful for every analyte; they are best suited to stable analytes with slight day-to-day variations measured frequently, such as red blood cell (RBC) indices, electrolytes, or liver function tests.